Andalusia

 Sevilla has more than 3000 years of history, in which different civilisations and cultures have shaped it into what it is today.
 The result is a city with a spectacular and unique monumental heritage, in which a multitude of different styles are mixed.
 That tells us about the times when it was the Hispalis de la Baetica, the Almohad capital of the north of the Mediterranean or the door of the Americas.

-In the palace grounds of the Alcázar, we will find a combination of palaces that will make us travel from the Christian and Muslim Middle Ages to the Modern Age, also offering us a respite in their beautiful gardens.
-The Cathedral, or hollow mountain as the Sevillians call it, allows us to explore sacred art from Gothic to Baroque in the largest Catholic cathedral in the world.
+The Cathedral, or the hollow mountain as the Sevillians call it, allows us to explore sacred art from Gothic to Baroque in the largest Catholic cathedral in the world.
 And last but not least, a walk through the labyrinthine Barrio de Santa Cruz, the old Jewish quarter of the Sephardic Jews.

 SEVILLA BEHIND THE SPOTLIGHTS